kubernetes/website/content/en/docs/concepts/services-networking/_index.md

   and IPv6 networking assigns one IPv4 address to each Pod, and also assigns one IPv6 address to each Pod.

-  * Pods run in their own network namespace.
-All the containers in the Pod share this network namespace.
+  * Pods run in their own [network namespace](https://man7.org/linux/man-pages/man7/network_namespaces.7.html).
+All the containers in a pod share this network namespace.
 (Network namespaces are not the same as the Kubernetes
     {{< glossary_tooltip text="namespace" term_id="namespace" >}} concept).

-  * This example also assigns an Ethernet MAC address to each Pod.
+  * You can assign an Ethernet mac address to each Pod.
     Kubernetes does not require that a Pod has a unique identity at the data-link layer.

 * Pods use a virtual point-to-point (p2) "link" between the pod network namespace and root network namespace.
 This permits pod packets to utilize network functions defined in the root network namespace.